btc-vision/the-pyramid/rooms/exit-empty.md

 ---

-*ENDING UNLOCKED: "The Path of Least Resistance"*
+*ENDING 7/9 UNLOCKED: "The Path of Least Resistance"*

-*Not bad.
-Not good.
-Just... done.*